Phase behavior of hard circular arcs

 This work consists in an investigation on the phase behavior of systems of hard infinitesimally--thin circular arcs in the two--dimensional Euclidean space $\mathbb{R}^2$.
 Depending on the subtended angle $\uptheta$ and the number density $\uprho$, several purely entropy-driven phases are observed in the course of Monte Carlo numerical simulations \cite{MCorigin,MCWood,MClibri}.

 Leaving aside the (quasi)nematic phase that is solely observed for sufficiently small values of $\uptheta$ and at intermediate values of $\uprho$, more interesting are the other phases that are observed.
 The very same isotropic phase is such: Provided $\uprho$ is sufficiently high, it becomes no ordinary in that it exhibits clusters which pass from being filamentous to being roundish as $\uptheta$ progressively increases.
 Provided $\uprho$ is even higher, these two types of clusters respectively produce a filamentary phase for $\uptheta \lesssim \uppi$ and a hexagonal phase for $\uptheta \gtrsim \uppi$.
 Both these phases are characterised by a ``supraparticular'' structural organisation: the actual structural units are formed by a number of suitably disposed hard particles.
 Particularly interesting is the cluster hexagonal phase.
-It offers examples of (soft) porous crystalline materials \cite{vista,softporo} whose porosity could be regulated by compression: the denser is the system the larger is the tendency that roundish clusters form, that they are regular and that they organise in a regular pattern.
-Even though purely entropy--driven, the auto--assembly phenomenology in systems of hard infinitesimally--thin circular arcs, as well as that in systems of hard spherical caps \cite{calotta}, interestingly resemble that that occurs in micellising molecular systems \cite{micelle,Janus}.
+It offers examples of (soft) porous crystalloid materials \cite{vista,softporo} whose porosity could be regulated by compression.
+The auto--assembly phenomenology in systems of hard infinitesimally--thin circular arcs, as well as that in systems of hard spherical caps \cite{calotta}, interestingly resemble that that occurs in micellising molecular systems \cite{micelle,Janus}.